Leslie Odom Jr.: 2014–2019: Stardom with Hamilton

+Beginning on May 19, 2016, Odom hosted the Broadway.com web series Aaron Burr, Sir: Backstage at Hamilton with Leslie Odom Jr., with a new episode being uploaded every Thursday for eight weeks.
+He played Dr. Arbuthnot in Kenneth Branagh's 2017 adaptation of Murder on the Orient Express (2017).
+He also starred as abolitionist William Still in the historical drama film Harriet (2019), about abolitionist Harriet Tubman portrayed by Cynthia Erivo.
+The film received respectable reviews with critics praising Erivo's lead performance.
+Odom Jr. was nominated for the NAACP Image Award for Outstanding Supporting Actor in a Motion Picture at the 51st NAACP Image Awards.
+In 2019, Odom starred Only, a post-apocalyptic romance alongside Freida Pinto.
+The film received negative reviews with critics citing its poor direction and writing while also praising the chemistry between the two leads.
+Frank Scheck of The Hollywood Reporter wrote, "It’s not the fault of Odom and Pinto, who essentially carry the film with their intense performances".

+2020–present: Career expansion

 In 2020, Odom starred and executive produced the four-part, television miniseries Love in the Time of Corona opposite his wife Nicolette Robinson.
 Love in the Time of Corona follows four interwoven stories about the hopeful search for love and connection during the quarantine as a result of the COVID-19 pandemic.
 Production began virtually on June 29, 2020, in Los Angeles using remote technologies.
 The limited series premiered on Freeform on August 22, 2020.

-Odom currently voices the character of Owen Tillerman in the Apple TV+ animated musical-comedy series Central Park, for which he was nominated for Outstanding Character Voice-Over Performance at the 2020 Primetime Emmy Awards.
-He will also guest star on the Disney+ The Proud Family continuation The Proud Family: Louder and Prouder in its second season as Kwame.
+Odom voiced the character of Owen Tillerman in the Apple TV+ animated musical-comedy series Central Park, for which he was nominated for Outstanding Character Voice-Over Performance at the 2020 Primetime Emmy Awards.
+He also guest starred on the Disney+ The Proud Family continuation The Proud Family: Louder and Prouder in its second season as Kwame.

-In 2016, Odom was also featured in a commercial for Nationwide Insurance.

-On February 4, 2018, Odom sang "America the Beautiful" during the NBC broadcast of Super Bowl LII.